 - Ask Inclusive Finance – their ambition is that every creditworthy start-up and SME in the UK are able to access the funding and help they need to achieve their full potential, supporting sustainability in the process.

 - Bryt Energy – a business focused 100% focused renewable energy supplier, will support the project by providing tailored tariffs and a route to market for the QEnergyTM

 - Energy Systems Catapult – using expertise in business modelling and consumer insight to ensure the solution is a success when launched to the marketplace in 2021.

 Our Approach – Phase 1

 In 2019, Q Energy was awarded Phase 1 BASEE funding to complete a feasibility study exploring the opportunity for their platform in the energy efficiency market.

-In Phase 1, ESC’s Business Model Innovation and Consumer Insight teams supported the project by:
+In Phase 1, our Business Model Innovation and Consumer Insight teams supported the project by:

 - Exploring and evaluating the feasibility of a range of possible business models.

 - Identified key market segments where there is the highest potential for energy efficiency and cost reductions.